-I couldn’t help myself but try the shiny heart-shape leaved Beesia, Beesia deltophylla, from the Dan Hinkley Collection.
+I couldn’t help but try the shiny heart-shaped leaves of Beesia, Beesia deltophylla, from the Dan Hinkley Collection.
 Dan Hinkley is a legendary American plantsman well known for collecting and propagating unusual plants.
-Beesia is best in Zone 6 to 8 which pushes the envelope a bit as I consider our area a zone 5b.
+Beesia is best in Zone 6 to 8, which pushes the envelope a bit as I consider our area a zone 5b.
 When it’s time to transplant from the potted gardens to the garden beds, I’ll opt for a microclimate area protected by winter winds for this spreading semi-evergreen woodland plant that grows 18 to 24 inches tall.

 Then ‘Alexander’s Great’ Siberian bugloss, Brunnera macrophylla, called my name.
-He’s a larger version of the more well-known Brunnera ‘Jack Frost’ with silvery dark veined heart shaped leaves and sky-blue clusters of flowers come spring above his eighteen-inch-tall foliage.
-I planned to divide the Hakonechloa macra ‘Aureola’, Japanese Forest Grass, that’s spreading nicely in the rock garden to add as a wispy edge along the garden pots.
-But instead I opted to adopt a pot of ‘All Gold’– a variety with bright golden-yellow foliage.
+He’s a larger version of the more well-known Brunnera ‘Jack Frost’ with silvery dark veined heart-shaped leaves and sky-blue clusters of flowers that come spring above his eighteen-inch-tall foliage.
+I planned to divide the Hakonechloa macra ‘Aureola,’ Japanese Forest Grass, spreading nicely in the rock garden to add a wispy edge along the garden pots.
+But instead, I opted to adopt a pot of ‘All Gold’– a variety with bright golden-yellow foliage.

 All the selections will contrast nicely with the big-leafed blue hosta donated by a client.
 Plus, the new plants with good deer resistance will spread over time when they are moved into the woodland garden come fall.
 A happy ending to my naked garden pots begging for attention.
 Garden Dilemmas?
 Askmarystone@gmail.com